brandomAKcode/odoo_modules_practice/README.md

 #5 When creating a one2many field, a many2one field must be created in the related model to ensure a correct relationship.

 #6 The compute and onchange decorators are powerful tools for manipulating data in the view.

+#7 SQL constraints are much faster than Python constraints.